 The table below is prepared based on information provided to us by the Selling Holders.
 It sets forth the name and address of the Selling Holders and other information regarding the beneficial ownership of the shares of Common Stock by each of the Selling Holders and of the Private Placement Warrants by the applicable Selling Holders.
-In the table below, the second column lists the number of shares of Common Stock beneficially owned by each Selling Holder prior to the offering; the third column lists the maximum number of shares of Common Stock to be sold pursuant to this prospectus by the Selling Holders; the fourth column lists the number of Shares of Common Stock beneficially owned after the sale of all of the shares offered by each Selling Holder pursuant to this prospectus; the fifth column lists the number of Private Placement Warrants beneficially owned by each Selling Holder prior to the offering; the sixth column lists the maximum number of Private Placement Warrants being offered by this prospectus by each Selling Holder; the seventh column lists the number of Private Placement Warrants beneficially owned after the sale of all of the Private Placement Warrants offered by each Selling Holder; the seventh column lists the number of Private Placement Warrants offered by each Selling Holder pursuant to this prospectus; and the eight column lists the percentage of outstanding Common Stock beneficially owned after the offered shares of Common Stock and Private Placement Warrants are sold pursuant to this prospectus.
+In the table below, the second column lists the number of shares of Common Stock beneficially owned by each Selling Holder prior to the offering; the third column lists the maximum number of shares of Common Stock to be sold pursuant to this prospectus by the Selling Holders; the fourth column lists the number of Shares of Common Stock beneficially owned after the sale of all of the shares offered by each Selling Holder private Placement Warrants beneficially owned by each Selling Holder prior to the offering; the sixth column lists the maximum number of Private Placement Warrants being offered by this prospectus by each Selling Holder; the seventh column lists the number of Private Placement Warrants beneficially owned after the sale of all of the Private Placement Warrants offered by each Selling Holder; the seventh column lists the number of Private Placement Warrants offered by this prospectus; and the eight column lists the percentage of outstanding Common Stock beneficially owned after the offered shares of Common Stock and Private Placement Warrants are sold pursuant to this prospectus.

-The table below has been prepared based on information supplied to us by or on behalf of the Selling Holders, and reflects holdings as of [●], 2023.
+The table below has been prepared based on information supplied to us by or on behalf of the Selling Holders, and reflects holdings as of January 27, 2023.